tliron/install-gnome-themes/README.md

 Install GNOME Themes
 ====================

-This script installs the latest versions of some fine [GNOME](https://www.gnome.org/) themes into the current user's `.themes` folder.
+This script installs the latest GitHub versions of some fine [GNOME](https://www.gnome.org/) themes into the current user's `.themes` folder.

+It is safe to run the script again and again to get up to date with the latest versions.
+Note that when running, the script will announce the time of the last update.

+The script supports both GNOME 3.20 and GNOME 3.18, and will install the correct version according to your system.
+So if you upgrade from GNOME 3.18 to GNOME 3.20, you would want to run the script again.
+(GNOME 3.20 completely overhauled the theming system, so older themes are incompatible.)

-All of these provide at least GTK+ theming (for both GTK+3 and GTK+2) and many also provide a shell theme.
+All of these themes provide at least GTK+ theming (for both GTK+3 and GTK+2) and many also provide a shell theme.
 You are free to mix and match GTK+ themes with shell themes!
 Some themes also provide application theming (Firefox, Chrome, etc.) though you will have to install that separately.
 For Firefox, note that there is also a generic [GNOME 3 theme](https://addons.mozilla.org/en-US/firefox/addon/adwaita/) that might improve its appearance for some themes, though your mileage will vary.

-The script supports both GNOME 3.20 and GNOME 3.18, and will install the correct version according to your system.
-So if you upgrade from GNOME 3.18 to GNOME 3.20, you would want to run the script again.
-(GNOME 3.20 completely overhauled the theming system, so older themes are incompatible.)

-It is safe to run the script again and again to get up to date with the latest versions.
-Note that when running, the script will announce the time of the last update.
+To change your theme, run GNOME Tweak and go to the Appearance tab.

-If you already have themes of the same names installed in your `.themes` folder, they will be deleted, so perhaps you would want to backup the folder first.
+If you already have themes of the same names installed in your `.themes` folder, they will be deleted, so backup the folder first if you want to keep them.
+Other themes will _not_ be touched.

 Supported Themes
 ----------------